ivanbbar/plugin-firefox/README.md

 3. **Data Storage Detection**
    - The plugin identifies and notifies you about data storage on your device, specifically focusing on local storage using HTML5 technology.
 This helps you stay aware of the information stored by websites.

-4. **Cookies and Supercookies**
+4. **Cookies**
-   - The plugin provides information about the number and types of cookies and supercookies injected when loading a page.
+   - The plugin provides information about the number and types of cookies injected when loading a page.
 It differentiates between first-party and third-party cookies, as well as session and navigation cookies, providing you with insights into the tracking mechanisms employed by websites.

 ## Scripts